jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (c) the court acts in bad faith.

 ### 194 Application for review
-(1) If any person wishes to apply for review under the Judicial Review Procedure Act 2016, or bring proceedings seeking a writ or order of, or in the nature of, mandamus, prohibition, or certiorari, or a declaration or injunction, in relation to the exercise, refusal to exercise, or proposed or purported exercise by—of a statutory power or statutory power of decision (as defined by section 4 of the Judicial Review Procedure Act 2016) conferred by or under this Act or any of the provisions of sections 17 to 21, subpart 4 of Part 3, Part 4, and clauses 1 to 5 and 7 to 11 of Schedule 8 of the Public Service Act 2020 or subpart 4 of Part 6 of the Education and Training Act 2020, the provisions of subsections (2) to (4) of this section apply.
+(1) If any person wishes to apply for review under the Judicial Review Procedure Act 2016, or bring proceedings seeking a writ or order of, or in the nature of, mandamus, prohibition, or certiorari, or a declaration or injunction, in relation to the exercise, refusal to exercise, or proposed or purported exercise by—of a statutory power or statutory power of decision (as defined by section 4 of the Judicial Review Procedure Act 2016) conferred by or under this Act or any of the provisions of sections 17 to 21, subpart 4 of Part 3, Part 4, and clauses 1 to 5 of Schedule 8 of the Public Service Act 2020 or subpart 4 of Part 6 of the Education and Training Act 2020, the provisions of subsections (2) to (4) of this section apply.
   (a) the Authority; or
   (b) an officer of the Authority or the court; or
   (c) an employer, or that employer's representative; or